Stowmarket: Climate

 Stowmarket has a maritime climate type as is typical for the bulk of the British Isles.
-Wattisham is the nearest official weather station, about 4 miles south south west of Stowmarket Town centre.
+Wattisham is the nearest official weather station, about 4 miles south-south-west of Stowmarket town centre.

-The absolute maximum temperature recorded was 35.7 C during the August 2003 heatwave.
+The absolute maximum temperature recorded was 35.7 C during the July 2022 heatwave.
 In an average year 11.9 days will report a temperature of 25.1 C or above, with the warmest day of the year rising to 29.0 C.

-The absolute minimum temperature is −14.6 C, set in January 1979, although given online records only date back to 1960; it is likely the winter of 1947 saw lower temperatures.
-In an average year, 48.3 air frosts can be expected.
+The absolute minimum temperature is −14.6 C, set in January 1979, although given online records only date back to 1959; it is likely the winter of 1947 saw lower temperatures.
+In an average year, 41.9 air frosts can be expected.

-Sunshine, averaging over 1635 hours a year, is amongst the highest for inland areas of Britain.
-Annual rainfall totals average below 575mm, with over 1mm of rain falling on 109.4 days.
-All averages refer to the observation period 1971–2000.
+Sunshine, averaging over 1,720 hours a year, is amongst the highest for inland areas of Britain.
+Annual rainfall totals average below 625mm, with over 1mm of rain falling on 117 days.
+Averages refer to a mix of the 1971–2000 and 1991-2020 observation periods.

 Stowmarket today

-Stowmarket has held an annual carnival for well over 50 years in the recreation park featuring a fun fair, fireworks, a procession through the town and local entertainment.
+Stowmarket has held an annual carnival for over sixty years, with 2023 being celebrated as the 60th.
+The main event is held in the recreation park featuring a funfair, a procession through the town and local entertainment.
+The procession starts at Meadlands Social Club and travels via Combs Ford, Ipswich Road, The Regal, Ipswich Street, Market Place, Tavern Street and Finborough Road, ending in Recreation Road.
+For the first time in many years, Stowmarket Carnival was free to attend in 2023, making it accessible to all.
+Stowmarket Carnival is run by a team of volunteers.

-Stowmarket also plays host to the music festival Stow-Fest, a live music open-air event that takes place annually at Chilton Fields in the North of Stowmarket.
+Stowmarket also plays host to the Stow-Fest music festival, a live music open air event that takes place annually at Chilton Fields in the north of Stowmarket.
 Since 2010 the town has hosted the Stowblues Festival, organised in partnership with BBC Radio Suffolk.